-Tom Grieve is in his 22nd season as the primary analyst in the Rangers television booth after debuting on Prime Sports broadcasts in 1995, the longest tenure of any TV broadcaster in club history.
+Tom Grieve is in his 23rd season as an analyst in the Rangers television booth after debuting on Prime Sports broadcasts in 1995, the longest tenure of any TV broadcaster in club history.
 Elected to the Rangers Hall of Fame in 2010, he enters his 50th year in professional baseball in 2016, nearly 49 of which have been with the Washington/ Texas franchise.

 He joined the Rangers front office as director of group sales in 1980, became assistant director of player development in 1981, and was promoted to director of player development after the 1982 season.

 Tom and his wife, Kathy, have three children, all accomplished athletes.
 His oldest son Tim, a 1994 graduate of Texas Christian University, pitched in the Kansas City and Arizona organizations and is now a Texas scout for the Detroit Tigers.
 His son Ben was the second pick in the nation in the 1994 June draft and played nine Major League seasons with the A's, Devil Rays, Brewers, and Cubs, earning 1998 American League Rookie of the Year honors with Oakland.
 Daughter Katie was an all-state volleyball player at Arlington Martin HS and went on to play at Auburn University.
 She graduated from the University of Texas in 2000.
 Tom and Kathy have eight grandchildren.